Here’s a list of the people who have been subpoenaed by the Jan. 6 committee

 House Minority Leader Kevin McCarthy (R-Calif.)

 McCarthy responded to his subpoena by questioning the panel’s legitimacy late last month.
 House Speaker Nancy Pelosi (D-Calif.) had rejected two of McCarthy’s initial picks for the committee.
 The panel has taken interest in conversations between McCarthy and Trump surrounding the attack.
 McCarthy has said in press interviews on Jan.
-6 and after that he had talked to Trump and asked him to speak to the public to stop the attack.
+6, and after that, he had talked to Trump, asking him to speak to the public to stop the attack.

 Perry, the chairman of the Freedom Caucus, is slated to meet with Trump on Tuesday with other members of the caucus as the committee’s prime-time hearings approach.